xmtp/xmtp-react-native/README.md

 1. Create an FCM project.

-2. Add the quickstart app to the FCM project.
+2. Add the example app to the FCM project.
 This generates a `google-services.json` file that you need in subsequent steps.

-3. Add the `google-services.json` file to the quickstart app's project as described in the FCM project creation process.
+3. Add the `google-services.json` file to the example app's project as described in the FCM project creation process.

 4. Generate FCM credentials, which you need to run the example notification server.
 To do this, from the FCM dashboard, click the gear icon next to **Project Overview** and select **Project settings**.
 Select **Service accounts**.
 Select **Go** and click **Generate new private key**.